crisisfacts/crisisfacts.github.io/index.markdown

 ## Evaluation

-Submitted systems will be evaluated using two sets of approaches for this first year.
-In both approaches, participant systems’ lists of facts will be truncated to a private k value based on NIST assessors’ assessments.
+As in 2022, participant runs will be evaluated on two approaches.
+In both approaches, participant systems’ lists of facts will be truncated to a private k value based on NIST assessors’ results.

-### Metric Set 1 – Standard Summarization Metrics Against Extant Summaries
+### Metric Set 1 – ROUGE-based Summarization Against Daily Summaries

-- First, the top-k facts for each system’s event-day pair will be aggregated into a “summary” of that day’s new developments.
-Then, this summary will be compared against extant summaries using standard summarization metrics (e.g., Rouge-1, Rouge-2, and/or Rouge-L).
+- Top facts for each event-day pair will be aggregated into a "summary" of that day’s developments as a single document.
+This summary will be compared against extant summaries via ROUGE-x, [BERTScore](https://arxiv.org/abs/1904.09675), and similar.
-- These extant summaries may include:
+- Gold-standard summaries include:
     - NIST-based assessments of these events and related summaries
-    - Summaries extracted from the ICS209 reports from FEMA, which are available for each disaster event
+    - Summaries extracted from the ICS209 reports from FEMA, when available
-    - Wikipedia articles summarising the events

-### Metric Set 2 – Matching Facts Between Participant System and Manual Assessments
+### Metric Set 2 – Individual Fact-Matching Between Runs and Manual Fact Lists

-- For this metric set, we first manually construct a map for matching a system’s submitted facts for a given event-day pair to the NIST-assessor-developed set of facts for that event-day.
+- First, NIST assessors will construct a set of facts for each event-day pair from a pooled set of facts from all participant runs.
+- After constructing this fact list, assessors will match output from participant runs to each of these facts to assess __comprehensiveness__ and __redundancy ratio__, which act as proxies for recall and precision respectively.
 - For a given event-day pair, we therefore have:
     - A set of “gold standard” facts $S$ produced by NIST assessors
-    - A set of submitted facts $n \in N$ from a system
+    - A set of submitted facts $f \in F$ from a participant run
-    - A fact-matching function $M(N, S)$ that measures the overlap between submitted facts and the gold-standard fact set.
-This fact-matching function comes in two forms:
+    - A fact-matching function $M(F, S)$ that measures the overlap between submitted facts $F$ and the gold-standard fact set $S$.
-        - Graded matching:  $\sum_{s \in S}MaxSim(s,N)$
-            - $MaxSim(x, Y)$ measures the maximum similarity in the range $[0, 1]$ between fact $x$ and each fact in $y \in Y$.
-        - Binary matching: $\sum_{s \in S} BinaryMatch(s, N)$
-            - $BinaryMatch(s, N)$ returns 1 iff fact $s$ is in set of facts $N$
-    - Using this fact-matching function, we define __comprehensiveness__ (essentially a recall-oriented metric):
+    - Using this fact-matching function, we define __comprehensiveness__ (a recall-oriented metric):
-        - $C(N, S) = \frac{M(N, S)}{\|S\|}$
+        - $C(F, S) = \frac{M(F, S)}{\|S\|}$
-    - We likewise define a __verbosity__ metric as the number of submitted facts that match a gold-standard fact (i.e., precision):
+    - We likewise define __redundancy__ as the number of submitted facts that match a gold-standard fact (i.e., precision):
-        - $V(N, S) = \frac{M(S, N)}{\|N\|}$
+        - $R(F, S) = \frac{M(F, S)}{\|F\|}$
-    - For each disaster event, we calculate the average __comprehensiveness__ and __verbosity__ scores over all days in the event where $S$ contains facts.
+    - For each disaster event, we calculate the average __comprehensiveness__ and __redundancy__ scores over all days in the event where $S$ contains facts.

 -------